Wild Cards: Tor Books (2008–2022)

 A short story, titled "Lies My Mother Told Me" by Caroline Spector, was published in the Dangerous Women anthology, also edited by Martin.
-The anthology was released December 2013.
+The anthology was released in December 2013.

+All but two of the Tor Books website stories ("Fitting In" and "The Visitor: Kill or Cure"), plus "Lies My Mother Told Me," were collected in Full House and Aces Full.

 An additional short story, titled "I Have No Voice and I Must Zoom Meeting" by Paul Cornell, was published on the official Wild Cards website in July 2020.

+Bantam Books (2023–present)

+The series returned to Bantam Books in July 2023.
+Upcoming books include House Rules.